stevecrozz/lithostech.com/_posts/2011-02-22-hp-02-continuous-ink-system-for-my-c7280.markdown

 <!--more-->

-{% picture thumbnail 2011/ciss/100_0338.jpg alt="hp photosmart c7280 loaded with crappy hp ink" style="float:left" %}
+{% picture thumbnail-left 2011/ciss/100_0338.jpg alt="hp photosmart c7280 loaded with crappy hp ink" %}
 There's also five separate colors and one black, but that's not a huge problem until you combine it with the thing I hate most about this ink system.
 If you run out of any color, or if a color simply "expires",